tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-01-the-quarantined-independent.md

 ### 3. Focus your engagements

-This is true for existing client work and any future leads that come in - plan for shorter cycles of planning, execution, investment.
+In the current environment you should expect: shorter cycles of planning, execution, investment.
 Think projects not retainers, think actionable in 30 days not actionable this year.

+This is true for existing client work and any future leads that come in.
+Look for ways to establish a foothold with a smaller project before closing the larger retainer.

 For many clients there is still budget floating around but it'll get spent in smaller, more clearly defined chunks.
+Everyone is going to have more scrutiny on SOWs and finance is gonna have real teeth in these discussions.

+So look for defined projects with clear scope that you can execute on quickly.
+Note this doesn't necessarily mean it's cheap - don't undersell yourself just because money is tight - if you can stomach it you should hold rates steady.
+Even if you close your usual rate for a project work is going to get scarce so it's important to get well paid where you can.

 ### 4. Start your writing